Brian Wiebe – Owner and Editor-in-Chief, @Brian_Wiebe

 He’s been writing about the BCHL since 2008 and served as colour commentator on the TSN 1040 broadcasts in 2012-13.
 BCHLNetwork is one of Brian’s many passion projects that he balances around his full-time job as an instructor in the Radio Arts & Entertainment Program at BCIT in Burnaby.

 Eric has been a hockey fan for his entire life, following it from junior B to the NHL to former Chilliwack Chiefs players in Europe and coaching.
 He’s watched the Chiefs for 22 years.
 Before he came on board with the BCHLNetwork, he was the Chiefs’ mascot for two seasons, the first as Chief Wannawin and the second as the very first Belle.
 He was part of the team that won the 2018 national championship.
 In his spare time, Eric draws and plays darts.

 Chris has been involved in the game of hockey his entire life, from playing, to coaching, to officiating junior hockey.
 He is now taking a step back and expressing my passion for the game through sports writing, where he looks forward to doing great things with the BCHLNetwork team!

-Clifford lives in Prince George and is an avid fan of hockey at all levels.
+Clifford went to school in the Victoria area but currently lives in Prince George and is an avid fan of hockey at all levels.
 His alma mater is UNBC, having graduated in 2015.
 He follows the Spruce Kings, the Western Hockey League’s Prince George Cougars, and the Vancouver Canucks.

 Paul has been involved with hockey since he could put skates on his feet.
 The Western Hockey League became a passion for him when he moved to Red Deer in 2012.
 DUBNetwork is one of many passion projects Paul has, he’s currently working on his degree in Business Management.